isomerpages/mse-zerowaste/pages/publicconsultation.md

 ---
-title: 'Public Consultation on Zero Waste Masterplan'
+title: Public Consultation on Zero Waste Masterplan
 permalink: /consultation/
-breadcrumb: 'Zero Waste'
+breadcrumb: Zero Waste
+variant: markdown
 ---
 The inaugural [Zero Waste Masterplan](/zero-waste-masterplan/) details our upcoming policies for waste management.
 We plan to pursue circular economy strategies by reusing and recycling resources, turning trash into treasure and producing and consuming sustainably.

 ![photo of focus group discussions](/images/fdg1.jpg)